joejean/JoeJean-blog/content/articles/Programming/idiomatic-python.md

 Slug: 5-tips-for-writing-more-concise-elegant-python
 Author: Joe Jean

 Last week, I was reviewing some of the first lines of code I wrote when I was learning python three years ago.
-While they worked, I have now realised that there are many things I could have done in a more elegant and concise way.
-Of course, when learning a new programming language one is always encouraged to build things from scratch, to write one's own functions, classes or methods to do things even when such code might already exist.
+While they worked, I now realise that there are many things I could have done in a more elegant and concise way.
+Of course, when learning a new programming language one is always encouraged to build things from scratch, to write one's own functions, classes or methods to do things even when such code might already exists.
 <!-- PELICAN_END_SUMMARY -->

 This approach is definitely useful for a beginner.
-However, once one understands the basics,it is a good idea to start using code and techniques already provided -at least by the programming language itself.
-This will not only help you build things faster but also -in most cases- make your code more concise and readable.
+However, once one understands the basics, it is a good idea to start using code and techniques already provided --at least by the programming language itself.
+This will not only help you build things faster but also -- in most cases -- make your code more concise and readable.
 The following are five tips that you can start using today to make your python code more concise and elegant.

 ### 1) Prefer the return statement to evaluate your expression and return its result for you